 Seeds can be planted in the fall, spring or dead of winter.
-See the "When to Plant" chart on p.61 for a list of the pros and cons of each season.
+(See "When to Plant" on p.4)

 Fall planting in the Upper Midwest begins in mid-October.
 Native grass seed sown earlier may germinate in ten days in unseasonably warm weather.
 If this occurs, seedlings may be winter-killed.